retro16/acsi2stm/doc/gemdrive.md

 At boot, GemDrive designates the first SD card it finds as boot drive (even if it is not C:).
 If no SD card is detected, it leaves boot drive untouched (usually the floppy drive is designated as boot).
-Note that "boot drive" isn't really taken into account by TOS, most of the time.
+Note that "boot drive" isn't taken into account by the "Save Desktop": it saves to C:, or A: if C: doesn't exist.

 GemDrive doesn't respond to any ACSI command, except reading the boot sector.
 Most ACSI drivers and tools will ignore such a strange behavior and will skip